rktjmp/fennel-cljlib/doc/cljlib.md

 (hash-map ([]) ([& kvs]))
 ```

-Create associative table from keys and values
+Create associative table from `kvs` represented as sequence of keys
+and values

 ## `get`
 Function signature: